Cross-Region Building Counting in Satellite Imagery using Counting Consistency: Experiments

 \subsection{Implementation details}

 Both source dataset and target datasets were divided into training, validation, and testing sets according to 60:20:20 ratios which made 2958 training images, 989 validation images, and 988 testing images.
-The images of both source and target datasets have a size of $500 \times 500$ pixels each.
-As a pre-processing step, we performed histogram equalization on images of both our source and target datasets such that they have the same contrast level.
-We trained the source model on $2958$ training images of xView dataset for $140$ epochs using Adam as an optimizer and by keeping a learning rate of $1e^{-4}$. $\mathcal{L}_{MSE}^s$ (Equation \ref{Eq:MSE} ) is minimized between the predicted and ground truth density maps of the xView dataset.
-We kept the batch size to be equal to 26 images.
-Validation was performed on $989$ images of the validation set of xView.
+The image patches of both source and target datasets have a size of $500 \times 500$ pixels each.
+As a pre-processing step, we performed histogram equalization on patches of both our source and target datasets such that they have the same contrast level.
+We trained the source model on $2958$ training patches of xView dataset for $140$ epochs using Adam as an optimizer and by keeping a learning rate of $1e^{-4}$. $\mathcal{L}_{MSE}^s$ (Equation \ref{Eq:MSE} ) is minimized between the predicted and ground truth density maps of the xView dataset.
+We kept the batch size to be equal to 26 patches.
+Validation was performed on $989$ patches of the validation set of xView.

 While adapting the source model for DMA, we have used the learning rate of 1e\textsuperscript{-5} and $\alpha$ was set to 0.1.
 During this adaptation process, the training set of xView images and the unlabeled training set of IML-DAC were utilized.
 In the experiments performed for within-image consistency only, the learning rate was kept at 1e\textsuperscript{-5} and the total number of epochs was set to be 50.
 The relative weight $\lambda$ was chosen to be 45.
 During adaptation for both within-image consistency and across-the-images consistency, the learning rate and the number of epochs were 1e\textsuperscript{-5} and 50, while $\lambda_1$ and $\lambda_2$ were taken to be 45 and 1 respectively.
 The batch size was again kept as 26 for these two adaptation experiments.
-The number of training images from both our source and target datasets were kept the same to be 2958 respectively.
-Hence a total of 5916 training images were utilized in the adaptation processes.
-Testing of these adapted models was performed on 988 images of the testing set of the IML-DAC dataset and on 230 images of the South Asian subset of xView dataset.
-Training is done on the machine equipped with TitanX GPU having 12 GB memory.
+The number of training images from both our source and target datasets was kept the same to be 2958 respectively.
+Hence a total of 5916 training image patches were utilized in the adaptation processes.
+Testing of these adapted models was performed on 988 patches of the testing set of the IML-DAC dataset and on 230 patches of the South Asian subset of xView dataset.